Configuration

 - PROJECT_*

 env.allow is name-based and supports trailing wildcards.
 Crabbox forwards matching local env vars to the remote command.
+The default allowlist is CI and NODE_OPTIONS.
 Secrets do not belong in env.allow; pass them through provider-side mechanisms.
+A selected profile may provide its own allowlist, but CRABBOX_ENV_ALLOW replaces the fully resolved config/profile list, and explicit --allow-env flags append afterward.
+See Environment forwarding.

 run: